Nlte/social-image-platform/README.md

 cd ..
 python cache_bottlenecks.py
 ```
 This script will run each image in the CNN once to extract the image embedding vector.
-Each vector in stored in the output directory as `name-of-the-image.jpg.txt` .
+Each vector in stored in the `ml_core/data/bottlenecks` directory as `name-of-the-image.jpg.txt` .
 It takes arround 1h30 to process the 25000 images from the dataset.

 Once the caching is done, we can train the classifier :